 - The last four digits of your social security number

 You can also check your application status by phone at 877-487-2778 (888-874-7793 for anyone who has impaired hearing).
-This service is available between 6 a.m. and 12 a.m.
-Monday through Friday, and Saturday and Sunday from 9 a.m. to 5 p.m.
-Eastern Standard Time (excluding federal holidays), but the Department of State says the best time to call is after 8:30 p.m. and before 9 a.m.
+This service is available between 6 a.m. and 10 p.m.
+Monday through Friday, and Saturday 10 a.m. to 3 p.m.
+Eastern Standard Time (excluding federal holidays).
+There is also a 24/7 automated line where you can receive passport information or you can enquire via email at: NPIC@state.gov.